erikbern/ann-benchmarks/README.rst

 * In particular: if you are the author of any of these libraries, and you think the benchmark can be improved, consider making the improvement and submitting a pull request.
 * This is meant to be an ongoing project and represent the current state.
 * Make everything easy to replicate, including installing and preparing the datasets.
-* To make it simpler, look only at the precision-performance tradeoff.
 * Try many different values of parameters for each library and ignore the points that are not on the precision-performance frontier.
 * High-dimensional datasets with approximately 100-1000 dimensions.
 This is challenging but also realistic.
 Not more than 1000 dimensions because those problems should probably be solved by doing dimensionality reduction separately.
-* No batching of queries, use single queries by default. ann-benchmarks saturates CPU cores by using a thread pool.
+* No batching of queries, use single queries by default.
+ANN-Benchmarks saturates CPU cores by using a thread pool.
 * Avoid extremely costly index building (more than several hours).
 * Focus on datasets that fit in RAM.
 Out of core ANN could be the topic of a later comparison.
+* We currently support CPU-based ANN algorithms.
+GPU support is planned as future work.
 * Do proper train/test set of index data and query points.

 Results